garakutanokiseki/timeseries-forecast/README.md

+This is for someone looking to solve Timeseries forecasting in java.It is a miniature version of the ARIMA forecast in R ( miniature becasue it does not give you enough flexibilites unlike R) but solves the purpose of forecasting without assuming any hyperparameters for ARIMA.

+This simply means just give me timeseries and the period of repition, I will give you the forecast.

+If you don't understand period of forecast , look at this : https://robjhyndman.com/hyndsight/seasonal-periods/

+# What I have done new in this repo is:

+I have implemented ARIMA AUTO FIT method like this here https://www.rdocumentation.org/packages/forecast/versions/8.5/topics/auto.arima in java

+# Timeseries-Forecast using ARIMA + auto fit arima
+This repository is forked from https://github.com/Workday/timeseries-forecast where Workday has writen ARIMA forecst in java.
+But he did not write the rich Auto fit algorithm and instead demanded (p, d, q), (P,D,Q,m) from the user.
+But here you give only timeseries and m and you are done.

+To understand (p, d, q), (P,D,Q,m) : got through https://otexts.com/fpp2/arima.html ( very nice book)

 # Timeseries-Forecast

 This is a Java open source library which provides a time series forecasting functionality.
 It is an implementation of the [Hannan-Rissanen algorithm](http://www.jstor.org/stable/2241884?seq=1#page_scan_tab_contents "Paper") for additive [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average "Wiki") models.
 This library is published by the Workday's Syman team, and is used to support basic timeseries forecasting functionalities in some of the Workday products.